 There is diversity in terms of self storage unit sizes you can consider in Cincinnati.
 You can go for a 5’x5′ or 5’x10′ unit if you’re storing smaller items.
 The typical unit people usually rent is a 10’x10′.
 Larger ones such as 10’x15′ or a 10’x20′ are better suited if you’re planning on storing the contents of a room or more.
 If you’re not sure which unit size you could use, turn to this self storage unit size guide to help you decide.

 As for self storage rates, renting a storage unit in Cincinnati costs $101/month for a non-standard non-climate-controlled unit (10’x10’).
-If you need a climate-controlled unit you’d pay $117/month for the same unit size.
+If you need a climate-controlled unit in Cincinnati you’d pay $117/month for the same unit size.

 To find out more about the self storage option in Cincinnati, Ohio, browse StorafeCafe’s portal to see all the local listings.